christiannageby/facemash/readme.md

 The server will then run at http://127.0.0.1:80/

 ### IMPORTANT:
-The program won't run if you don't have Python and Flask installed
+The program won't run if you not have Python and Flask installed